+Table 19.
+All backends bandwidth for UK-RDF DAC raw data.
+File system: 1.5 PB /gpfs3

 No difference in performance was measured between the /gpfs2 and /gpfs3 file systems.
 Both achieved the same peak performance of approximately 2500 MiB/s, or approximately 35% of the theoretical maximum of 7000 MiB/s.
 Hence file system storage capacity was found to have no bearing on overall write speed in this instance, contrary to the case of Sonexion Lustre (see the HPC Systems section above for an illustration of how additional storage hardware/SSUs influence the maximum potential performance of the fs4 Lustre file system on ARCHER, in comparison to fs2 and fs3).

 MPI-IO, HDF5 and NetCDF displayed identical scaling characteristics with their peak bandwidths reflecting the arrangement of their hierarchy.
 HDF5 reached 2200 MiB/s while NetCDF performed at 1500 MiB/s, or 88% and 60% of MPI-IO respectively.